Aluranae/holbertonschool-shell/io_redirections_and_filters/README.md

 ### **Task 6**
 * [Line #2](https://github.com/Aluranae/holbertonschool-shell/blob/main/permissions/6-third_line)

-While using the _tail .._ command the script display the first 10 lines of /etc/passwd
+While using the _tail .._ command the script display the third line of the file iacta .

 The file iacta will be in the working directory